 RUSADA does not give advice on dietary supplements and does not recommend their use to athletes!

-Also, the manufacturer may not always provide the full/accurate information about the composition of its product.
-Thus, it becomes very difficult to understand whether one or another food supplement contains a prohibited substance.
+- Manufacturers may not always provide complete/correct information about the composition of their product.
+Therefore, it is sometimes very difficult to understand whether a supplement contains prohibited substances.

-Some supplements designed to increase energy amounts and muscle strength, for weight loss and libido enhancement can contain various stimulants, hormones, anabolic agents etc. Pay attention to the presence in some supplements of a component with large number of figures in the composition or the phrase "unique proprietary matrix"/"proprietary blend" - they can be hidden steroids, stimulants or other prohibited substances.
+- Some supplements designed to increase energy, volume, muscle strength, weight loss and libido may contain various stimulants, hormones, anabolic agents, etc. Note that some supplements contain a component with a large number of numbers or a phrase such as "unique proprietary matrix" or "proprietary blend" - be aware that this may conceal steroids, stimulants or other banned substances.

-Always remember: the athlete is responsible for what enters his body.
+Always remember that the athlete is responsible for everything that goes into his or her body.